SharePoint/sp-dev-docs/docs/spfx/library-component-tutorial.md

 1. Run `gulp` on the command prompt to see everything builds fine.

 ## How to consume a 3rd party SPFx library (for local testing)
 1. Create a web part project in a **separate project folder, so not in the library project folder structure**, following the instructions on [how to create a new web part project](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/build-a-hello-world-web-part#to-create-a-new-web-part-project).
-Name your web part 'CorporateWebPart'.
+Name your web part **CorporateWebPart**.
 Like the library before the web part also need to target to **SharePoint Online only (latest)**.

 1. From the root of the new web part folder, run the command `npm install <path to library component>`.
 In this case, the command is `npm install ..\corporate-library --save-dev`